Biology NSF REU Main

 Students must be U.S. citizens or permanent residents to be eligible for funding through this program.

-Students must be enrolled as an undergraduate at an accredited baccalaureate degree granting institution in the Fall 2013 semester.
+Students must be enrolled as an undergraduate at an accredited baccalaureate or associate degree granting institution in the Fall 2015 semester.

 Students must not have previously participated in the University of Louisville Plant Biology REU program.